jabadymandry/github-flow/04-Database/02-Twitter/README.md

 pipenv run python manage.py db init
 ```

-This command has created a `migrations` foder, with an empty `versions` in it.
+This command has created a `migrations` folder, with an empty `versions` in it.
 Time to run the first migration with the creation of the `tweets` table from the `app/models.py`'s `Tweet` class.

 ```bash
 pipenv run python manage.py db migrate -m "Create tweets table"